JHU-PL-Lab/www-fpse/lecture-outline.md

 let squared x = x * x;;
 squared 4;; (* to call a function -- separate arguments with S P A C E S *)
 ```
- *  OCaml has no return statement; value of the whole body-expression is what gets returned
+ *  OCaml has no `return` statement; value of the whole body-expression is what gets returned
- *  type is printed as domain -> range
+ *  Type is inferred and printed as domain `->` range
  *  OCaml functions in fact take only one argument - !  multiple arguments can be encoded by some tricks (later)

-Fibonacci series - `0 1 1 2 3 5 8 13 ...`
+Fibonacci series example - `0 1 1 2 3 5 8 13 ...`

 ```ocaml
 let rec fib n =     (* the "rec" keyword needs to be added to allow recursion *)